 Madame Pele, Hawaii’s goddess of volcanoes destroys and she also creates.
 Dozens of small to large brand new black sand beaches have appeared all along our southeast coast.
 Pohoiki’s Isaac Hale Park now has a brand new black sand beach for residents and tourists to enjoy.
 Kapoho and Mackenzie State Park also have newly created black sand beaches.

 Soon vegetation will appear on the barren lava fields created by Kilauea’s eruption and it will take some time for fertile land and lush rain forests to build back up.
 Residents displaced by the lava will reclaim their lots and rebuild the life they knew.
 The new black sand will wear smooth and coconut trees will sprout and grow.
 Once again, creating the cycle that Hawaiians have lived with for centuries.
-Being willing to accepting these changes is just part of living in paradise.
+Being willing to accept these changes is just part of living in paradise.
 Ask anyone who lives on the Big Island and they will tell you, there’s no place like “da big rock” to make your home.

 Some of the operators offering tours are:

-Lava Ocean Adventures
+Hilo Ocean Adventures